 - In Amazing Spider Man 515-518, readers were introduced to Charlie Weiderman, the only kid at Midtown High who was a bigger nerd than Peter Parker, but whose abusive background drives him insane after he unintentionally grafts a skintight vibranium suit to his body.

 Live Action TV

-"Conversations With Dead People" had Webs, an old classmate of Buffy's, recently being turned into a vampire.
+- "Conversations With Dead People" had Holden Webster, an old classmate of Buffy's, recently being turned into a vampire.
 They have a long friendly conversation before fighting to the death.

-Persona 2: Innocent Sin: While everyone else in the "Masked Circle" group suffers from Forgotten First Meeting, the last member, Jun, still does remember that they nearly killed Team Mom Maya and built up a grudge... and became the enemy known as the Joker for the first 3/4ths of the game.
+- Persona 2: Innocent Sin: While everyone else in the "Masked Circle" group suffers from Forgotten First Meeting, the last member, Jun, still does remember that they nearly killed Team Mom Maya and built up a grudge after forgetting the "nearly" part... and became the enemy known as the Joker for the first 3/4ths of the game.

-Used in Final Fantasy VIII when it's revealed that all of the SEED members in the main party had grown up together in the same orphanage, but most of them had forgotten.
-A Justified Trope, as amnesia is an established side effect of letting Guardian Forces take up space in your brain.
+- Used in Final Fantasy VIII when it's revealed that all of the SEED members in the main party had grown up together in the same orphanage, but most of them had forgotten.
+A Justified Trope, as amnesia is an established side effect of letting Guardian Forces take up space in the user's brain.

 - Soul Nomad & the World Eaters state that Lobo, one of the villains was this to Christophe, with this being a big part of the former's Start of Darkness.
 This plays a part in The Demon Path, where if Revya states that s/he trusts him, he bursts into maniacal laughter and states that only fools trust.